If you're working on a handbag display for upcoming craft shows, you're in luck! I have 9 photos of beautiful handmade purses in portable displays.

 The booth is well organized and arranged, but it's no too fussy.
 It's easy for a customer to pick up and examine any bag that catches her eye.

 Check out the construction of this booth.
 It's fascinating and unlike anything I've seen before.

 Notice the triangular base made of what looks like sonotubes (the round yellow and purple pillars).
 There are holes drilled into the sonotubes are various heights with poles inserted.
 The poles are used for displaying handbags, or to support a shelves.

 Also, notice the brace across the front top.
 It looks like it creates important added stability to the booth.

-The flooring finishes off the look.
+The portable flooring finishes off the look.
 It's made of modular carpet tiles, which would be quite easy to store and transport.
-They also have the advantage of being able to be laid out in a variety of shapes to fit different booth spaces.
+Tiles also have the advantage of being able to be laid out in a variety of shapes to fit different booth spaces.

 Here's another booth that uses simple poles to hang small purses and clutches.
 The poles are suspended from the top of the booth.
 A white curtain provides an important neutral backdrop that lets the product be the focus.

 Notice the bags are hung from a hook, which makes it easy for customers to pick up and look more closely at each item.
 This system leaves a lot of space for customers to move around within the booth.